shwina/still-magic/_chapters_en/workflow.md

 Tags: Bug, Verified
 Summary: wordbase.py fails on accented characters
 Description:
-1. Create a text file called 'accent.txt' containing the word "Pümpernickel" with an umlaut over the 'u'.
+1. Create a text file called 'accent.txt' containing the word "Pumpernickel" with an umlaut over the 'u'.

 2. Run 'python wordbase.py --all --message accent.txt'

-Program should print "Pümpernickel" on a line by itself, but instead it fails with the message:
+Program should print "Pumpernickel" on a line by itself with the umlaut, but instead it fails with the message:

     No encoding for [] on line 1 of 'accent.txt'.